Skip to main content

 This typically happens when the visitor arrives without UTMs (organic/direct traffic).

-Why Sources Matters.
+Why Sources and Campaigns matter

 • Identify which channels drive the most traffic.

-• Compare engagement between different traffic origins.
+• Compare performance across different traffic origins.

 • Analyze which sources produce higher-quality visitors.